 - Married: Marriage certificate or copy of spouse’s Member Data Change Request form (SS Form E-4) that indicates the applicant’s name as the legal spouse.

-- Widows/widowers: Marriage certificate and death certificate of the deceased spouse or Court Order on the Declaration of Presumptive Death.
+- Widows/widowers: Marriage and death certificates of the deceased spouse or Court Order on the Declaration of Presumptive Death.

 - Legally separated: Decree of Legal Separation.

 - Annulled: Certificate of Finality of Annulment/Nullity or annotated marriage certificate.

 - Divorced: Decree of Divorce and Certificate of Naturalization/Certificate of Divorce (for divorced Muslim applicants).